-Iron Man, like so many of other Marvel superheroes was created in the early 1960’s Silver Age by Stan Lee along with Larry Lieber, Don Heck and Jack Kirby.
+Mego Iron Man, like so many of other Marvel superheroes was created in the early 1960’s Silver Age by Stan Lee along with Larry Lieber, Don Heck and Jack Kirby.
 Every incarnation aside from the Ultimate version has had points of constant similarity.
 He’s always been Tony Stark, an irresponsible weapons dealer, who has his outlook on life changed by injury and imprisonment.
-He’s always developed the armour himself and being a futurist, he always seeks to improve it.
+He has always developed the armour himself and being a futurist, he always seeks to improve it.

-These figures were considered a benchmark release for Mego as,for the first time it seemed that they had made a serious attempt to capture the likeness of the characters.
+These figures were considered a benchmark release for Mego as,for the first time, it seemed that they had made a serious attempt to capture the likeness of the characters.
 In fact they even went a step further for Iron Man and added creative details such as "fist" gloves and a sewn on chest piece for him.

-These figures came in their own store counter display box, which has become almost impossible to find in mint condition as only a few have survived the ravages of time.
+The Mego Iron Man came in their own store counter display box, which has become almost impossible to find in mint condition as only a few have survived the ravages of time.

-Iron Man was released with both the Type 1 and Type 2 Mego bodies, originally with the type 1 but this was quickly replaced by the type 2 body making the early versions a lot more difficult to find.
+He was released with both the Type 1 and Type 2 Mego bodies, originally with the type 1 but this was quickly replaced by the type 2 body making the early versions a lot more difficult to find.

 There was also a printing error on the carded version as the red drop shadow was missing on the "A" of Iron Man and was left white.

 There was also a Mexican Mego Iron Man version of this figure produce by Lili Ledy’s called Hombre De Hierro, which also doubled up as a fist fighter!